Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3626 Regulation on Undergraduate Training.md

 1. Hanoi National University issues diploma templates, prints, manages, and grants university diploma templates to training units.
-2. Based on the graduation recognition decision, the Principal of the member university signs and stamps the university\'s seal on the university diploma for students trained at his/her school.
+2. Based on the graduation recognition decision, the Principal of the member university signs and stamps the university's seal on the university diploma for students trained at his/her school.
 3. Based on the graduation recognition decision, the Principal/Head of the affiliated faculty signs (without stamping the school/faculty)